kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

 ## Resource Wrappers

-In hypermedia-driven APIs, **wrapping resources** enhances domain objects by adding hypermedia links and embedded resources.
-This section covers using `HalResourceWrapper`, `HalListWrapper`, `HalEmbeddedWrapper`, and `HalPageInfo` to wrap resources according to HAL standards.
+In hypermedia-driven APIs, wrapping resources enhances domain objects by adding hypermedia links and embedded resources.
+This section covers using `HalResourceWrapper`, `HalListWrapper`, and `HalEmbeddedWrapper` to wrap resources according to HAL standards.

 ### Wrapper Classes